 Snowbirds like to visit Florida during the winter months to escape the cold in exchange for some Southern heat.
 But for people who are parents like me, we prefer to visit the parks during summer break when the kids aren’t in school.
-But that likely means sweltering humid temperatures.
+But that likely means sweltering, humid temperatures.
 So how do you deal with the Florida summer temps?
 Well we’ve come up with 6 ways to beat the Orlando heat this summer.

 - Resort Pool

-If one thing is certain about visiting Florida during the summer, it is that you’re going to need to spend some time in the pool.
+If one thing is certain about visiting Orlando during the summer, it is that you’re going to need to spend some time in the pool.
 Luckily for those who stay with us, they will have full access to the community pool.
 It features a zero entry for your little ones, a ripping water slide, and lazy river in a lush tropical setting.
 Disney properties also have several pools at their resorts to cool off.

 - Cold & frozen treats

 Icy treats are the perfect accessory on a hot summer day.
 While at the parks, you can indulge in one of the many frozen or cold food and beverage options available to purchase.
 You can find some satisfying sweets or icy beverages dining locations and carts scattered throughout the theme parks.
 My personal favourite – Dole Whip!
 Another (non-park) personal favourite is Twistee Treats.
 You can spot these cone shaped buildings scattered around the Orlando area and they offer creamy soft serve ice cream in a combination of flavours.
 Don’t forget you can also visit our onsite restaurant Frankie Farrells for a cool beverage.

 When you aren’t soaking up the sun at pool, chances are you’re in one of the theme parks.
 Although many of the attractions and entertainment are outdoors, there are plenty of indoor options in each park that are out of the sun and into the air conditioning.